top of page

 Narrative Family Therapy

 Narrative Therapy on its own aims to separate an individual from the problem by allowing them to externalise the issues rather than internalise them.
 The therapist uses this concept to encourage family members to tell their own stories so the others can understand who they are and how their experiences have shaped them.
+This approach often involves circular questioning to explore relationships and patterns within the family system.

 Structural Family Therapy